 Functional Area Signing Bonuses More Aggressive Pay Increases Project Milestone Awards Spot Cash Awards

-Information Technology 69% 47% 74% 77%
+Information Technology 68% 45% 74% 82%

-Engineering 41% 28% 35% 53%
+Engineering 41% 31% 37% 55%

-Accounting & Finance 56% 34% 29% 74%
+Accounting & Finance 53% 27% 37% 79%

-Customer Service 20% 12% 26% 68%
+Customer Service 17% 13% 28% 71%

-Source: William M. Mercer 2007/2008 US Compensation Planning Survey
+Source: William M. Mercer 2008/2009 US Compensation Planning Survey

 Currently, the State Personnel Act prohibits such modern-day pay programs as monetary incentive awards.
 Pay increases are determined by the Legislature.
 Organizations continue to look to variable pay as they struggle to afford and sustain compensation levels.
 Additional flexibility in this area will help the state to remain competitive.
-One innovative idea would be to allow agencies to design bonus pay systems that utilize their lapsed salary funds.
-However, this would require legislative approval and the support of the employee union.
+One innovative idea that would also be relatively simple to implement is to allow agencies to design bonus pay systems that utilize their lapsed salary funds.
+Bonus pay as a performance reward - even small amounts for milestone achievements - is widely utilized in the modern workplace and is considered more effective than base pay increases.
+However, implementing this for N.C. state government would require legislative approval and the support of the employee union.